vmware-archive/clarity/apps/website/angular-components/alert/README.md

 It is acceptable to use actions in static alerts.
 The following guidelines are recommended:

-- Controls can be dropdown, button or link elements.
+- Controls can be a dropdown, button, or link elements.
 - Buttons should be used for actions, links for navigation.
 - The text for these controls should be as descriptive as possible.
   <cds-alert-group type="default" status="warning">